The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

-“The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.
-A team that has a low percentage of wins can still have a winning experience if a coach has the right attitude.
-And, a team that has a high winning percentage can have still a poor season if the coach loses sight of the big picture.
+A team with a low percentage of wins can still have a winning experience if a coach has the right attitude.
+And a team that has a high winning percentage can still have a poor season if the coach loses sight of the big picture.

 What constitutes the right coaching attitude?
 Here’s a list of 7 things every coach should know: